WildernessLabs/Documentation/docs/Hardware/Reference/Peripherals/Servos/index.md

 The holes in the armatures of the horns allow cables and wires to be connected to the horns.
 This makes it possible to translate the circular motion of the servo into linear motion to control a rudder on a boat or plane.

+## Wiring

 Three wires are used to connect the servo to the Netduino:

 * Power
 * Ground
 * Control signal

 The servo above uses a 5V power supply.
 According to the data sheet the control signal should be 4.8V - 5V.
-In practice, the 3.3V signal from a Netduino PWM pin can be used.
+However, in practice, the 3.3V signal from a Netduino PWM pin can be used without issue.

 ## Types of Servo Motors